byorgey/blog/posts/2009/07/30/primitive-species-and-species-operations.markdown

  inr({2,3}),inr({2}),inr({3}),inr({})]
 </code>

-That's true, but we really only care about species identity <i>up to isomorphism</i>, and the species $latex F$, $latex 0 + F$, and $latex F + 0$ are clearly all isomorphic for any species $latex F$, even if they are not identical.
+That's true, but we really only care about species identity <i>up to isomorphism</i>, and the species $F$, $0 + F$, and $F + 0$ are clearly all isomorphic for any species $F$, even if they are not identical.

 <h3>1</h3>

 The <code>Algebra.Differential.C</code> constraint also implies a <code>Algebra.Ring.C</code> constraint, which requires a multiplication operation <code>(*)</code> and identity element <code>1</code>.

-So, what is the species $latex 1$?
+So, what is the species $1$?
 It puts a singleton structure on the empty set of labels, but no structures on any nonempty label sets:

 [caption id="attachment_223" align="aligncenter" width="400" caption="The species 1"]<img src="http://byorgey.files.wordpress.com/2009/07/one.png" alt="The species 1" title="one" width="400" height="198" class="size-full wp-image-223" />[/caption]